ARMmbed/mbed-os-example-tls/README.md

 * [hashing](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-tls-hashing)
 * [tls-client](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-tls-tls-client)

-Note: examples pk_sign, pk_verify and tls-client-with-client-authentication are not available on the online IDE.
+Note: examples pk_sign, pk_verify and tls-client-with-client-authentication are not yet available on the online IDE.
 They will be provided as part of enhancement [155](https://github.com/ARMmbed/mbed-os-example-tls/issues/155).

 ## Building and running the examples